Church Transition FAQ

 For the first vote, over 66% of those present must vote to leave the UMC in order for Nashville UMC to disaffiliate.

-For the second vote, a simple majority will determine the decision.
+For the second and third vote, a simple majority will determine the decision.

 What happens if Nashville UMC leaves the UMC?

 We continue to focus on saving the unsaved, sanctifying the saved, and spreading scriptural holiness.
 Our worship, children & youth programs, discipleship & outreach ministries will be unaffected.
 Our hope is that we will be able to continue to participate in UMCOR and other ministry related partnerships with the UMC.

 Some things will change, including a much lower apportionments, pastoral benefits, and supervision/support from the UMC.
 Please read this document, written by Pastor Scott, for a more in-depth look at the potential changes.